dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/Sign/api.md

 > [!WARNING]
 > **this block must only be used for testing purposes**.
 >
-> use it at your own [risks](https://github.com/dujanhung/evtsbx-api-doc/blob/main/lua/MultiBlock/Inventory/Sign/risks.md).
+> continue using it at your own [risks](https://github.com/dujanhung/evtsbx-api-doc/blob/main/lua/MultiBlock/Inventory/Sign/risks.md).

 # <a id="minimap"/> minimap